Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/profile/profiles-event-reference.md

 ### USER\_PROFILE : REQUEST\_PROFILE

 The event is used to put a user profile attribute update action on the Event Hub and is consumed by the Profile extension.
-This event is generated when an `updateUserAttribute` call is made by the SDK client.
+This event is generated when an `updateUserAttributes` call is made by the SDK client.

 #### Event details